 NYC Department of Health and Mental Hygiene

-Mail the completed Universal Reporting Form to the Health Department within 24 hours of diagnosis.
+- Mail the completed Universal Reporting Form to the Health Department at the address shown above within 24 hours of diagnosis.
 To meet the 24-hour deadline, use an overnight courier.

 Treatment and Outpatient Follow-up